-Of course, our timeline may turn out to be somebody else’s alternate as shown in Philip K Dick’s The Grasshopper Lies Heavy, the story within the story in The Man in the High Castle.
+Of course, our timeline – our ‘real’ history – may turn out to be somebody else’s alternate as shown in Philip K Dick’s The Grasshopper Lies Heavy, the story within the story in The Man in the High Castle.

 Nothing is fixed.
-But for the sake of convenience I will take ours as the default.
+But for convenience, I will take ours as the default.

 The Western Roman Empire didn’t ‘fall’ in a cataclysmic event as often portrayed in film and television.